ids/cluster-builder/README.md

 * CoreOS Tectonic Kubernetes (see see the [CoreOS Readme](docs/README_CoreOS.md))
 * CentOS 7.5 Kubernetes (Stock `kubeadm`)
 * Fedora 29 Kubernetes (Stock `kubeadm`)

+> The last two `kubeadm` based Kubernetes clusters are likely to be the focus going forward.
+Tectonic CoreOS, while a once great Kubernetes, has now been _assimilated_ into _OpenShift_, and with all the M&As around those products, the future is a tangled web.
+Meanwhile, the stock `kubeadm` based clusters are getting quite stable and reliable.

 ## Deployment Options
 There are currently two types of deployment, __local machine__ and remote __ESXI__ hypervisor (or vSphere):